Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Results

-To better characterize coding efficiency, we compare bandwidth and coding-rate in Table \ref{coding} against baselines with comparable settings.
+To further evaluate coding efficiency, we compare \ours against baselines with comparable settings of HuBERT units in Table \ref{coding}.
 Our model outperforms each baseline in every metric, showing about a 20\% gain over the SDHuBERT tokens.
 In addition, Table \ref{coding} demonstrates the innate inefficiency in previous approaches using HuBERT units.
 There is a minimal gain in sequence compression while increasing the vocabulary size, where BPE is not able to reduce Tok/s by even half of the original when applied to 100 and 200 clusters.
-The only comparable baseline is BPE on 50 HuBERT clusters, which can reduce Tok/s from 23.59 to between 6.30 and 7.45.
+The only comparable baseline is BPE on 50 HuBERT clusters, which can reduce Tok/s from 23.59 to between 6.30-7.45.
 However, there is a huge information loss as shown in the high WER of 13.32, which results in a lower coding-rate (0.0283, 0.0285, 0.0287) compared to ours (0.0315, 0.0302, 0.0289) for vocab size of (5K, 10K, 20K) respectively.

+HuBERT units and Sylber units show comparable quality in terms of naturalness in both machine and human evaluation (UTMOS in Table \ref{resynth}; nMOS in Table \ref{mos}).
+In terms of prosody, Sylber 20K units show higher subjective similarity than HuBERT 200 or 2K units as shown in the psMOS results (Table \ref{mos}).

 Without quantization, the best performance is achieved by our model, with a WER of 4.88, Tok/s of 4.27, and higher correlations in loudness and pitch (Table \ref{resynth}).
-This indicates the significant potential of syllabic tokens as an efficient speech coding that can be harnessed by a better quantization method like vector quantization (VQ) or residual VQ (RVQ), which we leave for future work.
+Furthermore, both of the subjective qualities, nMOS and psMOS, significantly increase (Table \ref{mos}).
+This indicates the significant potential of syllabic tokens as an efficient speech coding that can be harnessed by a better quantization method.
+We leave this investigation for future work.